MaastrichtU-IDS/translator-openpredict/README.md

 This command uses `sudo` to be able to delete the `data/virtuoso` folder which has been created by the `docker` user.

-On Windows: delete all files in the `data` folder, just keep the `initial-openpredict-metadata.ttl` file
+On Windows: delete all files in the `data/` folder, just keep the `initial-openpredict-metadata.ttl` file.

 > If you are working on improving OpenPredict, you can explore [additional documentation to deploy the OpenPredict API](https://github.com/MaastrichtU-IDS/translator-openpredict/tree/master/docs) locally or with Docker.